RalZareck/Ethereum-for-Healthcare/README.md

 ## Ethereum node
 Here, we will see how to setup an ethereum node. note that you have repeat this process for every peer before connecting them in a network.

-First, start by creating a working environment:
+First, start by creating a working environment (here, 'pnet' is already created):
 ```
 ~$ mkdir pnet
 ~$ cd pnet